Telepath (musician): All for You, Rain Temple and Eternity (2016)

 Laurila's first creation of 2016 was a music video for the Interstellar Intercourse track "Late Night Love", released on January 5.
 He also produced a track for Hacking for Freedom, a collaborative project led by musician wosX.
 He described Laurila's work as the album's highlight, and the track's music video was released on January 17.
-During the year, Dream Catalogue released two music videos for tracks from Birth of a New Day: "Distant Lovers" on February 27, and "Recovery" on August 20.
+After Endless Desire, his fifth release as Virtual Dream Plaza in Mandarin, Dream Catalogue released two music videos for tracks from Birth of a New Day: "Distant Lovers" on February 27, and "Recovery" on August 20.
 In April and May, Laurila built funk-led musical mixes for Tiny Mix Tapes and Bandwagon respectively.
 In June, he released the split album Balance, a collaboration with musician Useless, under the Virtual Dream Plaza alias.
 His first release as "Telepath" only, All for You/Sensuality and its accompanying music video were released on June 30, 2016.
 It was later chosen by the Charlatans lead singer Tim Burgess as one of his favorite Bandcamp releases.

 An official vaporwave playlist released in July by streaming service Spotify featured five of Laurila's tracks: two from Andromeda (2014) and three from Birth of a New Day.
 In September, Laurila released Secret Lover, which was described by Bandcamp Dailys Ari Delaney as one of his many "complex, emotional musical experiences".
 Dream Catalogue's music video for "Eyes of the Temple", a track from 2814's next release Rain Temple (2016), was released on September 18.
 On October 3, Telepath and Vaperror returned as Televape with the release Eternity, and a video album was released the same day.
 Laurila's next record as Telepath, titled A, was released in November.
 Three albums featuring participation by Laurila—Rain Temple, Eternity, and A— were listed by Simon Chandler of Bandcamp Daily as some of the best physical vaporwave releases of 2016.
 According to writer Lucy March, the quality of Telepath's physical releases caused them to later be resold for "hundreds of dollars".